yesodweb/yesodweb.com-content/blog/2013/08/exceptions-and-monad-transformers.md

 In a world without exceptions, this seems completely reasonable.
 However, what happens if the call to `useResource` throws a runtime exception?
 In such a case, `releaseResource` would never be called, and our scarce resource would never be released.
 In concurrent code dealing with mutexes, such a bug could lead to a deadlock.

 The solution to this problem is well known: use the <hoogle results="1">bracket</hoogle> function.
-Then our above example reduces to `myFunc = bracket acquireScarceResource useResource releaseResource`.
+Then our above example reduces to `myFunc = bracket acquireScarceResource releaseResource useResource`.
 We're now safe from any exception thrown by `useResource`, and even from asynchronous exceptions (a topic I'll try to avoid in this post).

 But let's analyze the type signature of `bracket`: